tmonk79/mm-next-strapi/Readme.md

 - This is a boiler plate repo for NextJS + Strapi
 - NextJS code is in frontend directory
 - Backend directory has a strapi folder
+- Strapi is running in Docker